luclib/CppBeginBeyond/CppMasterCheatsheet.md

 * Used by move constructor and move assignment operator to efficiently move an object rather than copy it.
 * R-value reference operator: **&&**

-> **NOTE**: An l-value reference is a reference that has an address to a variable with a name.
+An **l-value reference** is a reference that has an address to a variable with a name.

 **Example**: r-value references